 This is one of the most touristy areas of BA.
 Italian immigrants in the 1830s built the tenement homes by the old port and decorated them using leftover marine paint.
 In the 1950s artists moved in and the barrio took on a new lease of life.
 Today the cobbled and pedestrianised El Caminito is the place for photo opps – but it’s also host to a complete tourist industry: giant papier mache figures wave from balconies and tango dancers busk in the street.

-Close by La Boca is the final stop of our tour: La Bombonera football stadium, home of Maradona’s team Boca Juniors.
+Close by La Boca is the final stop of our tour: La Bombonera Buenos Aires, home of Maradona’s team Boca Juniors.

 On Sunday morning we went to Plaza de Mayo for coffee and then headed off down Defensa to San Telmo market.
 Everybody else in BA that morning seemed to be doing the same thing.
-The cobbled street is packed with stalls selling souvenirs and crafts – lots of leatherwork and mate tea sets – as well as antique shops and street performers.
+The cobbled street is packed with stalls selling souvenirs and crafts.
+There’s lots of leatherwork and mate tea sets aimed at tourists, as well as antique shops and street performers.
 The crowds were all drifting in the same general direction: to the main square, Plaza Dorrego, where an antiques fair was underway.